-Chino was able to afford to operate Chino LTD until the Regulation was promulgated.
+Petitioner was able to afford to operate his business until the Regulation was promulgated.
 At that point, both the application fee and the compliance costs were overly burdensome.
-Chino does not run a high volume business, rather offering small processing services for small purchases in retail stores.
-The capital requirements imposed by the Regulation are disproportionate compared to the profit Chino would make on each transaction or each retail relationship.
-Having the same standards apply to Chino that apply to large financial institutions is unreasonable, and prevented Chino from maintaining the operation of Chino LTD in New York.
+Petitioner does not run a high volume business, rather offering small processing services for small purchases in retail stores.
+The capital requirements imposed by the Regulation are disproportionate compared to the profit Petitioner would make on each transaction or each retail relationship.
+Having the same standards apply to Petitioner that apply to large financial institutions is unreasonable, and prevented Petitioner from maintaining the operation of his business in New York.

-Contrary to Respondents' approach, the State of California has tried twice to use the legislative process to pass a bill regulating virtual currency.
-Ciric Aff. ¶ 21.
-Twice the bill has been withdrawn from consideration.
-Ciric Aff. ¶ 21.
-Assemblymember Dababneh stated, "Unfortunately, the current bill in print does not meet the objectives to create a lasting regulatory framework that protects consumers and allows this industry to thrive in our state.
+Contrary to Respondents' approach, the State of California has tried twice to use the legislative process to pass a bill regulating virtual currency, AB-1326.
+Ciric Aff. ¶ 28.
+The bill was first withdrawn on September 11, 2015.
+Ciric Aff. ¶ 28.
+The bill was reintroduced on August 8, 2016.
+Ciric Aff. ¶ 29.
+On August 15, 2016, Assemblymember Matt Dababneh withdrew the bill from consideration.
+Ciric Aff. ¶ 29.
+He stated, "Unfortunately, the current bill in print does not meet the objectives to create a lasting regulatory framework that protects consumers and allows this industry to thrive in our state.
 More time is needed and these conversations must continue in order for California to be at the forefront of this effort."
-Ciric Aff. ¶ 21.
+Ciric Aff. ¶ 29.

 ii.
-The Regulation irrationally imposes capital requirements on all licensees
+The Regulation irrationally imposes capital requirements on all Licensees.

-While it may be appropriate to impose minimum capital requirements on select "virtual currency" businesses, it is irrational, arbitrary, and capricious, to impose blanket capital requirements on all actors subject to the Regulation.
+While it may be appropriate to impose minimum capital requirements on select Virtual Currency businesses, it is irrational, arbitrary, and capricious, to impose blanket capital requirements on all actors subject to the Regulation.
 For example, it may be rational to impose minimum capital requirements on cryptocurrency broker-dealers because fiat currency broker-dealers are subject to minimum capital requirements.
-See 23 NYCRR § 200.8 (subjecting all

-Licensees to capital requirements); N.Y.
+See 23 NYCRR § 200.8 (subjecting all Licensees to capital requirements); N.Y.
 Gen. Bus.
 Law § 352-k (imposing minimum capital requirements on broker-dealers).
 However, there is no rational basis for imposing minimum capital requirements on providers of non-financial services, because such actors do not pose the kinds of risks that minimum capital requirements are employed to mitigate.